-You've booked your trip to Italy and now the questions are coming up.
+You've booked your trip to Italy (hopefully a cycling or hiking tour with us!) and now the questions are coming up.
 Will I be able to plug in my...?
 What's the difference between a converter and an adaptor, and how do I know which one I need (or do I need both)?

 Not only are the voltages and frequencies in the USA and Italy different, but the wall sockets themselves are different shapes.